 If you are reluctant to book an excursion through the cruise line due to the hefty price tag, you might want to consider booking a room for the day at the Comfort Suites.
 Located within walking distance to Atlantis, rooms at this hotel include complimentary entrance to all the Atlantis facilities for up to 4 guests, and the cost to book a room is often cheaper than paying for the cruise-sponsored excursion for even just two adults.
 Of course, you will have to weigh the risk of itinerary changes with the hotel’s cancellation policies.

-Located a 40 minute boat ride away from Nassau is Blue Lagoon Island, a private island resort that offers visitors an escape from the hustle and bustle.
+Located a 40 minute boat ride away from Nassau is Blue Lagoon Island.
+This private island resort offers visitors an escape from the hustle and bustle.
 Even though it is only a short trip away, you will feel like you have been transported to your own secluded paradise.

-A trip to either one of these locations is definitely a recipe for a day of fun in the sun!
+A trip to any of these private locations is definitely a recipe for a day of fun in the sun!
 Which will you choose?

 Book an Island Tour